Ajay Chhetri

-Ajay Chhetri (born 1 July 1999) is an Indian professional footballer who plays as a central midfielder for I-League club RoundGlass Punjab, on loan from Indian Super League club Bengaluru.
+Ajay Chhetri (born 1 July 1999) is an Indian professional footballer who plays as a central midfielder for I-League club Sreenidi Deccan.

 Career

 Youth

 Born in Kanglatongbi, Manipur, Chhetri joined Bengaluru FC's Academy in 2016.
 In 2018, Chhetri was selected to join Bengaluru's B side for their I-League 2nd Division and Bangalore Super Division campaigns.
 In December 2018, Chhetri was part of the Bengaluru B side that won the 2018–19 Bangalore Super Division.

 Bengaluru

-On 18 September 2018, it was announced that Chhetri, along with four other teammates from the Bengaluru B team, had been called up to join Bengaluru's squad for the 2018–19 Indian Super League season.
+On 18 September 2018, it was announced that Chhetri, along with four other teammates from the Bengaluru B team, had been called up to join Bengaluru's squad for the 2018–19 Indian Super League.
 He made his first-team debut for the club on 9 February 2019 against Chennaiyin.
 He came on as a 90th-minute substitute for Harmanjot Khabra as Bengaluru were defeated 2–1.

 Hyderabad (loan)

 On 7 January 2020, Bengaluru FC announced that Chhetri had been loaned to new Indian Super League franchise Hyderabad FC till the end of the season.